 So, here’s how you make that leap…

 A good start toward utopia would be to innovate open-source tools that allow individuals more self-sufficiency, (i.e., not be so dependent on an income from a job or from the services of others, etc.).
-In other words, innovations that would help people deal with scarcity in their everyday lives.
+In other words, innovations that would help people deal with the scarcity of resources they face in their everyday lives.

 What Would that Look Like?

 Here are some practical areas I see something like this happening:

 - Tinyhouses: Hold a contest to build the least-expensive tinyhouse on wheels.
 Free people from their crushingly-high rent and mortgages.
 (I’m actually working on building a contest like this myself, but I would welcome anyone to try at the same time.
 The more the merrier!)

 - Meal-Replacements: Hold a contest to create the world’s most convenient, cheap, nutritious meal in powder/drink form.

 - 3D Printing: Hold a contest to make the world’s most affordable, yet effective, 3-D printer that can actually print useful things.